Authentication

 Credential hygiene

-- Treat bearer tokens as short-lived and never log them.
+client_secretvalues in a secrets manager or equivalent secure runtime configuration. - Treat access tokens and client-certificate private keys as short-lived sensitive credentials and never log them.

 Relationship to other pages